We're here to talk if you need help: 330.263.5200 Ext. 300. Our Fair Housing Program is managed by our expert partners, Community Action Wayne/Medina.

-- Help assist residents or prospective residents in filing fair housing complaints.
+- Helping to assist residents or prospective residents in filing fair housing complaints.

 Fair housing is the unlawful discrimination of persons or families based on race, color, national origin, religion, sex, familial status, disability, ancestry, or military status.